 What if I am having wireless problems after installing the Windows 10 Creator update?

 This is a known issue with the Windows 10 Creator update.
 To correct this issue, go to https://launch.dukeblue.duke.edu and install the Dukeblue profile.
 Once that is complete, update your wireless driver.
 You can do this by downloading the latest wireless driver for your device (e.g., for Intel chips, go to http://www.intel.com and download the Intel® Driver Update Utility) and installing it.
+Be sure that when you install the driver, you are pointing at the ini file and not installing additional software. (for more details, see KB Article, How to install a wireless driver for Dukeblue.)
 If you are still having issues after those two steps, disable Receive Segment Coalescing (RSC) (see KB0027174).
 If you continue to have issues, please call the Service Desk at 919 684 2200 or go by The Link in Perkins library.